WolfTech-Innovations/WolfOS/README.md

 ## Overview:

-SpoinkOS is basicly ubntu but striped of bloatware so you can focus on what matters.
+SpoinkOS is ubuntu but striped of bloatware so you can focus on what matters.

 ## Features